San7o/haplolang/README.md

 5
 ```

+The real difference between a function and a variable is that
+variables can only hold values, while functions have their own AST
+which gets "jumped" to.

-You can nest function calls using s-expressions, like lisp.
+You can nest function calls with s-expressions, like lisp.

 ```lisp
 $ cat samples/quick_math.haplo